Nonspecific Methods of Infection Prevention Among Medical Staff

 Individuals in whom hair may interfere with the proper use of PPE or who are at risk of head contamination should wear a cap.

 Protective clothing should be donned prior to performing medical procedures and providing care in settings where there is a risk of contaminating the clothes, splash of blood or other biologic material, or direct contact transmission of pathogens.
-A water-resistant foil gown can be additionally worn over a standard gown or protective suit.
+A water-resistant foil gown or an apron can be additionally worn over a standard gown or protective suit.

 Remove protective clothing in the designated doffing area before returning to a regular ward.
 If there are no specific recommendations regarding the area where protective clothing can be doffed after having contact with an isolated patient, remove it before leaving the patient’s room and decontaminate the hands.
 Remove the gown or protective suit in a way that minimizes the contamination risk (Figure 4).
 Do not reuse the gown or protective suit.
 Protective clothing intended for multiple use must be properly decontaminated prior to next use.